-Look, it’s not hard, is it?!
-All you have to do is, do exactly what your mother told you and SIT UP STRAIGHT!
+All you have to do is, do exactly what your mother told you to do.
+SIT UP STRAIGHT!
+Sort of.

-There – I said it.
-That’s right – underneath that unattractive, slouching posture, there is a spine.
-It’s as if we have somehow forgotten there is a spine beneath our achy tight muscles, rounding shoulders and slouchback posture.
+There – I’ve said it.
+Underneath that unattractive slouching posture, there is a bony spine.
+It’s as if we have somehow forgotten there is a spine and central nerve system, beneath the forward head, rounding shoulders and slouching thorax.

 Edie is 17 years old and has suffered chronic headaches and migraine since the age of 11.
 She has had brain scans, blood tests and allergy tests.
 She has taken her fair share of painkilling medication.
 When I carried out a Posture Analysis on Edie, it was immediately apparent that Edie held her head cocked to one side.
 When I pointed this out, she and her mother were shocked that they had never noticed.
 We took neck x-rays (to see her SPINE) and they confirmed what I had suspected – she had a significant reverse to the ideal curve in her neck (cervical kyphosis).